12 Tips for Your Best-Ever Product Launch

 Your prospect may be at any stage: unaware of your product… considering… negotiating, etc. In a sales call you can tell where they are.
 But what if they are visiting your website?
 No worries: Provide multiple offers—case study, informative video, sample, etc.—so they can select what they need when they need it.
 Your product launch strategy should include all these components.

 Interruption marketing is an ad unrelated to the article the prospect is reading, or an unwanted e-mail during the prospect’s busy day.
 You engage the prospect by offering useful content of interest to them.
 A well-crafted white paper—where the first 90% doesn’t even mention your product—is just one example.
 A great product launch meets the customer where they are along the buying cycle.

 6. Customize for industry concentration & position

 You should identify 1) your industry concentration (number of potential buyers) and 2) your industry position (whether you are a leading supplier to this market or not).
-LaunchStar software can help you sort out which of 9 online media and 9 traditional media to use (see tips 9 and 10 below).
+LaunchStar software is a great product launch tool.
+It can help you sort out which of 9 online media and 9 traditional media to use (see tips 9 and 10 below).

 7. Use online articles to boost “findability”